-The Port of Tallinn strategy 2021-2025 focuses on fulfilling the company’s vision to become the most innovative port in the Baltic Sea region along with meeting the expectations of the owners and keeping the dividend promises, and ensuring high corporate culture and sustainable development.
+The Port of Tallinn strategy 2023-2027 focuses on fulfilling the company’s vision to become the most innovative port in the Baltic Sea region along with meeting the expectations of the owners, keeping the dividend promises, and ensuring high corporate culture and sustainable development.

-When implementing the corporate strategy, the greatest foreseen risks are the long-term impact of the pandemic on passenger and freight transport, unexpected adverse changes in national regulations and tax policy (including alcohol excise duty), tightening of environmental requirements and the related increase in the cost of transport services.
-The field of real estate is most influenced by the potential delays in the planning processes of local governments and the potential litigations, and the sensitivity of real estate prices to economic crises.
-In the shipping sector, our business activities may be influenced by the construction of a bridge to Saaremaa in the long perspective and finding continuous utilisation for icebreaker Botnica for summer periods.
+When implementing the corporate strategy, the cargo segment is most influenced by the unstable global economy, sanctions against Russia, the sustainability of raifreight in Estonia and tightening of environmental requirements and the related increase in the cost of transport services.
+Passenger transport is also most influenced by the changing travel behaviours due to the global pandemic and Russian war against Ukraine.
+The field of real estate is most influenced by the potential delays in the planning processes of local governments and potentially declining interest of foreign investors due to the unstable economy.
+In the shipping sector, our business activities may be influenced by the potential changes in domestic ferry market and finding continuous utilisation for icebreaker Botnica for summer periods.

 In its business and development activities, Port of Tallinn has continuously contributed to minimise its negative impact on the environment.
 When ensuring the sustainable development of the company, the emphasis is on environmental priorities and the pursuit of climate neutrality by 2050.
 We proceed from the knowledge that our home sea – the Baltic Sea – has one of the most sensitive ecological systems in the whole world and that clean air is an important indicator of the quality of life, ensuring the continuity of business and development activities in the near proximity of residential areas.
 Additionally, we have aimed to deal with increasing the circular economy and energy efficiency, and we are also keeping an eye on the sustainable use of natural resources with an aim to consume more sustainably.